XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 }
 ```

+# Remote Judge
+Remote Judge is a new feature after 18w82c.
+It allows users to submit/search for problems on [Codeforces](https://codeforces.com) By enable it, you can set "enableRemoteJudge" to true in config.json and fill in the Codeforces username and password.

+**Please use this feature carefully because if Codeforces crashes down, HHSOJ may crash down too because of the single-thread judging feature**

 # Rating System of HHSOJ
 We used simple Elo rating system for HHSOJ.
 It is that:
 - Each user has an initial rating of 1500